juristr/juristr.github.com/content/blog/2019-08-12-thank-you-angular-cli-team.md

 {{<youtube J1lnp-nU4wM >}}

-## There’s much more…
+## Thank you for...

-These are just some things the CLI does for us.
-Be curious and take the time to go have a look at your `angular.json` file from now and then and experiment with the various options.
+...all the things I don't even know are being handled behind the scenes for me.
+Suggestion: be curious and take the time to go have a look at your `angular.json` file from now and then and experiment with the various options.
 Or go to the [CLI docs](https://angular.io/cli) and check out new commands and flags which may make your life so much easier.
+There's much more to explore than you would think of.

 ## That said...